named-data/NLSR/docs/INSTALL.rst

 -  protobuf

-   On Linux:
+   On Ubuntu Linux:

    ::

           sudo apt-get install libprotobuf-dev protobuf-compiler

-   On Mac OSx:
+   On OS X with MacPorts:

    ::